Skip to main content

 About

-I am currently working as a Senior Lecturer in Digital Education and Innovation in the Department of Psychology at the University of Liverpool since January 2014.
+I have worked as a Senior Lecturer in Digital Education and Innovation in the Department of Psychology at the University of Liverpool since January 2014.
 I have more than twenty years of experience in teaching and learning about the use of Information and Communication Technologies (ICT) for educational purposes which have been gained during my academic degrees and my work experience in various national and international Universities.

 Two are the main domains of my research expertise, which belong to the general area of Cyberpsychology.